 Amidst the magnificent backdrop of the rocky soil enveloped with snow and the picturesque view, Mount Everest occupies its place in the list of world’s best natural abode.
 Though the climate surrounding the mountain is not always friendly, the delight that you would experience once finishing the thrilling trekking to Everest Base Camp makes it worth the challenge.

-Tourists usually start from the Sherpa monasteries and follow the route along the mesmerizing view of the glaciers and the lakes flowing beside the mountain.
-The way along the Everest base camp treks is inundated with scenic beauty and a plethora of perfect views of nature.
+Tourists usually start from the Sherpa monasteries and follow the route along with the mesmerizing view of the glaciers and the lakes flowing beside the mountain.
+The way along the Everest base camp tour is inundated with scenic beauty and a plethora of perfect views of nature.
 So for nature photographers, Everest trekking is the best adventure to embark on in Nepal owing to it being a paradise for all the nature lovers.

-So if you are planning to visit Nepal, a trekking to Everest Base Camp must be on the top of your list of things to do in Nepal.
+So if you are planning to visit Nepal, trekking to Everest Base Camp must be on the top of your list of things to do in Nepal.

 BEST TIME FOR EVEREST BASE CAMP TREK